 Christina Kreitel: Really nice.
 I saw you, and I looked to you for courage.

 Christina Kreitel: Yes, I did.
 I was like “Where’s … oh, there she is.
 ‘Sup, girl!”

-Zoe Belisle-Springer: No, but one of my favorite parts, to be honest, was when you mentioned… first of all, your talk was all about creating a personal brand, and one of my favorite parts was when you talked about the trolls and getting your minions to work for you.
+Zoe Belisle-Springer: No, but one of my favourite parts, to be honest, was when you mentioned… first of all, your talk was all about creating a personal brand, and one of my favourite parts was when you talked about the trolls and getting your minions to work for you.
 Let’s kick it off with that.
 You’re an advocate of actually getting people just a little mad.
 Everyone?

 Christina Kreitel: Just a little bit.
 Just a little bit.
 A lot of people go “What’s the formula for going viral?”